How to Network Your Way to Publication

 In my experience, people are content to help you if it’s not too much trouble for them.
 And many people like to pass on tips and what they’ve learnt.
 So, the main thing people can offer you is advice.
 Don’t expect too much and, if you want them to do something more, make it as easy as possible for them.

 Finally, be patient.
-I know it’s difficult if, for example, someone has said they’ll look at your work and then a month later you’ve heard nothing, but in the publishing business things taking a long time—that’s something you are just going to have to get used to.
+I know it’s difficult if, for example, someone has said they’ll look at your work and then a month later you’ve heard nothing, but in the publishing business things take a long time—that’s something you are just going to have to get used to.
 You can’t expect everything to happen at once.

 If you follow these rules then, when you ask people for help, they’ll be well-disposed to you and more likely to respond positively.